 - Controller Manager, a series of processes that synchronize the configuration from Kubernetes to Kong

 The Kubernetes Ingress Controller performs more than just proxying the traffic coming into a Kubernetes cluster.
 It is possible to configure plugins, load balancing, health checking and leverage all that Kong offers in a standalone installation.

 The following figure shows how it works:

 The Controller Manager listens for changes happening inside the Kubernetes cluster and updates Kong in response to those changes to correctly proxy all the traffic.

 Kong is updated dynamically to respond to changes around scaling, configuration changes, failures that are happening inside a Kubernetes cluster.

 For more information on how Kong works with routes, services, and upstreams, please see the proxy and load balancing references.

 Kubernetes resources are mapped to Kong resources to proxy traffic.

 There exist 2 flavors of objects in Kubernetes that can be used with Kubernetes Ingress Controller in order to procure a working Kong Gateway.

 Generic Kubernetes resources

-In Kubernetes, there are several main concepts that are use to logically identify workloads and route traffic between them.
+In Kubernetes, there are several main concepts that are used to logically identify workloads and route traffic between them.
 Some of them are:

 An Ingress resource in Kubernetes defines a set of rules for proxying traffic.
 These rules correspond to the concept of a route in Kong.

 The following image describes the relationship between Kubernetes concepts and Kong’s Ingress configuration.

 Gateway API resources can also be used to produce running instances and configurations for Kong Gateway.

 The main concepts here are:

 - A Gateway resource in Kubernetes describes how traffic can be translated to services within the cluster.

 - HTTPRoute can be attached to a Gateway which will configure the HTTP routing behavior.

-You can find more details about Gateway API concepts supported by Kubernetes Ingress Controller
+You can find more details about Gateway API concepts supported by Kubernetes Ingress Controller here.